 4. Asset tracking.

-In a nutshell, IoT-based asset management solutions can be implemented across industries and deliver such advantages as real-time visibility of physical assets and people, cost efficiency, downtime prevention, data accuracy, and protection from theft.
+In a nutshell, custom IoT-based software solutions can be implemented across industries and deliver such advantages as real-time visibility of physical assets and people, cost efficiency, downtime prevention, data accuracy, and protection from theft.
 Let’s break down the benefits across industries to draw a holistic point of view on how asset tracking can be valuable exactly for your IoT project.

 - Retail.
 Retail businesses get the opportunity to track in-store inventory to balance stock-out and overstocks, get real-time data on supply chain management and logistics to trace product flow, and ensure products’ safety by preventing fraud activities.